AaronMorais/TheParallaxProject/README.md

 # SQS
 We are using SQS to pass messages.
 We have an 'input-queue' and an 'output-queue'.
 It is available in two regions.
-'us-west-1' is our dev region. 'us-west-1' is our production region
+'us-west-1' is our dev region. 'us-west-1' is our production region.